Kingdom of Albania (medieval): Creation

 After the failure of the Eighth Crusade, Charles of Anjou returned his attention to Albania.
 He began contacting local Albanian leaders through local catholic clergy.
-Two local Catholic priests, namely John from Durrës and Nicola from Arbanon, acted as negotiators between Charles of Anjou and the local noblemen.
+Two local Catholic priests, namely Gjon from Durrës and Nicola from Arbanon, acted as negotiators between Charles of Anjou and the local noblemen.
 During 1271 they made several trips between Albania and Italy eventually succeeding in their mission.
 On 21 February 1272, a delegation of Albanian noblemen and citizens from Durrës made their way to Charles' court.
 Charles signed a treaty with them and was proclaimed King of Albania "by common consent of the bishops, counts, barons, soldiers and citizens" promising to protect them and to honor the privileges they had from Byzantine Empire.
 The treaty declared the union between the Kingdom of Albania (Latin: Regnum Albanie) with the Kingdom of Sicily under King Charles of Anjou (Carolus I, dei gratia rex Siciliae et Albaniae).
 He appointed Gazo Chinard as his Vicar-General and hoped to take up his expedition against Constantinople again.
 Throughout 1272 and 1273 he sent huge provisions to the towns of Durrës and Vlorë.
 This alarmed the Byzantine Emperor, Michael VIII Palaiologos, who began sending letters to local Albanian nobles, trying to convince them to stop their support for Charles of Anjou and to switch sides.
-The Albanian nobles sent those letter to Charles who praised them for their loyalty.
+The Albanian nobles sent the letters to Charles who praised them for their loyalty.
 Then, Michael VIII's hopes of stopping the advance of Charles were laid on the influence of Pope Gregory X. Gregory had high hopes of reconciling Europe, unifying the Greek and Latin churches, and launching a new crusade: to that end, he announced the Council of Lyon, to be held in 1274, and worked to arrange the election of an Emperor, so he ordered Charles to stop his operations.